paramecio/pastafaridocs/docs/index.md

 * Independent of Operating System and Linux distro.
 You can administer a Gentoo Linux that doesn't use systemd and a Debian Server with systemd and update the two servers simultaneosly easily.

 * Centralized, only a server rules all your hosts via ssh.

+* You can close your browser and open it later for review the task.